btroia/basis-data-export/README.md

 ## Instructions

-In order to use this script, you must already have a Basis account.
+In order to use this script, you must already have a Basis account (and a Basis B1 band).

 ### Usage:
 This script can be run several ways.
-You can (and should probably) edit the BASIS_USERNAME, BASIS_PASSWORD, and BASIS_EXPORT_FORMAT values under "Settings" in `basisdataexport.php` so you don't have to specify those values every time the script is run.
-Make sure the data/ folder is writeable!
+You can (and should probably) edit the `BASIS_USERNAME`, `BASIS_PASSWORD`, and `BASIS_EXPORT_FORMAT` values under "Settings" in `basisdataexport.php` so you don't have to specify those values every time the script is run.
+Make sure the `data/` folder is writeable!

 ### Method 1 - Interactive Mode